It’s common for many people, especially when they’re just starting out, to feel sore for a day or two after training.

-Most people think that sore muscles after a workout are a sign that you’ve stimulated muscle growth, and that more soreness equals faster muscle growth.
+Most people think that sore muscles after a workout are a sign that you’ve stimulated growth, and that more soreness equals faster results.

 But are the two really linked?
 What does muscle soreness have to do with muscle growth?
 Can you still build muscle without getting sore?